One of the benefits of the homeschool life is that you get to set the calendar! Here’s how to build an academic calendar for homeschooling.

 In the early years, I had a lot of freedom to do whatever, whenever we wanted.
 Now that we’ve got one kid in college and others in co-ops, our schedule has had to mold to more outside forces, but we still have a fair amount of control.

 Here is how I go about building our academic calendar.

 1. Print a scholastic calendar.

 You can do this through a number of desktop publishing programs, like Publisher, or you can print the one available in my Homeschool Planning Pack.
-But, basically, you want a year at a glance, starting with August and ending sometime the following year.
+Basically, you want a year at a glance, starting with July or August and ending sometime the following year.

 2. Mark off your school holidays.

 For our family, we consider which days my husband has off from work.
 We designate those days as true vacation days or field trip days, depending on the season.
 I also keep in mind birthdays — no one has to do school on his birthday, not even me.
 So, we cross those off the list.

 We end up with several days off in November, December, and January, but the rest of the school months are pretty packed.
 This always has me wondering why we don’t just take our “summer vacation” in the winter, but I never end up doing that.

 Traditionally, school days were 5 days/week, starting in September and ending somewhere in May or June.
 Old though I may be, my childhood school system actually started the practice of “year-round schooling” far before its time.
 We started school in late July and took longer breaks throughout the year.